The Gauntlet 2 gave us one of the most unique casts to date. With many of the era’s big names absent, new faces got to stand in the spotlight.

 7. Jisela Delgado

 On Battle of the Seasons, Jisela was great.
 Loud, outspoken, and wanted to overthrow the Inner Circle.
-We never saw that fire again, and Jisela soon got a reputation as a flake.
+We never saw that fire again, and Jisela soon got a flakey reputation.
 She allegedly was contacted for The Gauntlet, The Inferno, and then Battle of the Sexes 2.
 She dropped from Sexes 2 at the last minute; rumor had it that she wanted to avoid Coral.
 When she finally came back to The Gauntlet 2, she basically quit.
 Allegedly she used all her vacation time from work to appear on the show and needed to keep her job.
 After all of this, it’s clear Jisela’s real life was more important than a TV show.
 That’s fine, but we’d never get to see the fighter was saw on Battle of the Seasons.

 6. Jeremy Blossom